-Sister Darlene, a farmer’s daughter, joined the girls in planting and harvesting.
-An accomplished organist and pianist, she used local musical instruments for music and dancing, a piano being too great a luxury when there was no electricity or running water.
+Sister Darlene, joined the girls in planting and harvesting.
+As an accomplished organist and pianist, she used local musical instruments for music and dancing, a piano being too great a luxury when there was no electricity or running water.
 At Murigha, Sister Darlene encouraged the development of a spiritual family as the girls come from all tribes, and many different Christian and Muslim backgrounds.
 In the coming together of all these spiritual paths, they are united in their search for God.
 From its inception the school was meant to be turned over to the people of the area as soon as they were ready.
 In 2004, the Sisters entrusted the school to the Sisters of St. Therese of the Child Jesus (Masista wa Mtakatifu Teresia wa Mtoto Yesu).

 Sister Darlene later returned to the Sisters Center in 2004 and served in the Treasury Department, the Immigration-Visa Office, as well as helping direct the choir and play both organ and piano.

 In 2008, back in Tanzania, Sister Darlene and another Sister opened a new mission, Dodoma.
 She was very content involved again in education for young women, teaching oral English for class VI and VII primary students where many of the students are orphans and living with HIV+.
 In January, she taught English at the secondary school which was being built to accommodate these students plus others.
 She also participated in weekly meetings of the Small Christian Communities.